Secutor: Equipment

 The very distinctive helmet of the secutor had only two small eye-holes, in order to prevent a retiarius' trident from being thrust through the face, as well as a rounded top, so as not to get caught in a net.
 The flanges protecting his neck were smooth and shaped like fish fins for this purpose.
-Because of the weight and lack of space in the helmet, the secutor had to win quickly, lest he fall to exhaustion or faint due to breath constrictions and heavy armor.
+Because of the weight and lack of space in the helmet, the secutor had to win quickly, lest he fall to exhaustion or faint due to breathing constrictions and heavy armor.

 Opponent

 The secutor was specially trained to fight a retiarius, a type of lightly armoured gladiator armed with a trident and net.
 This matchup was particularly popular, as it pitted the secutor's heavy armor against the lightweight retiarius.
 On account of his heavy armor, a secutor was prone to exhaustion during longer matches, and thus relied on quickly concluding the battle to gain victory.
 The retiarius was lightly equipped in order to evade the secutor's attacks, attempting to exhaust the secutor.